GrooyaO/typeahead/README.md

 - Make it more modular, also not just async.
 - Change caching approach and add caching to be optional.
 - Add error handling.
+- Split state to its respecive components.
+- If it gets more complex introduce context for prop delegation.